The Church of Jesus Christ of Latter-day Saints in Washington (state): Church owned farmland

-County Statistics
+County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.

+Stakes

+As of November 2024, Washington had the following stakes:

 Missions

-On July 26, 1897, the Northwestern States Mission was organized to search out Latter Day Saints who had moved to Washington, Oregon, and Montana.
+On July 26, 1897, the Northwestern States Mission was organized to search out Latter-day Saints who had moved to Washington, Oregon, and Montana.
 On January 1, 1968, The Pacific Northwest Mission was created with Joe E. Whitesides as president.
 On June 10, 1970, its name changed to the Washington Mission and ultimately the Washington Seattle Mission on June 20, 1974.
-As of 2016, Washington is home to eight missions, three of which are east of the Cascade Mountains, and five are on the west side.
+As of 2023, Washington is home to seven missions, three of which are east of the Cascade Mountains, and four are on the west side.